50 business ideas to start at university

 - Start a blog.
 Make your uni ramblings as engaging and insightful as you can (it helps to provide a few laughs and be opinionated).
 Once you have a good following, you can start hosting ads on your site for payment, or even write advertorials for brands (this basically involves you writing about a company for payment)

-- Similarly, start a YouTube channel and earn a slice of the ad revenue.
+- Similarly, you can earn money from YouTube videos by sharing a slice of the ad revenue.
 It could be reviews or guides related to your course subject, or pick any topic that really fascinates you (games, comedy and music do particularly well).
 You can run some ads and often blag freebies, and further down the line you could even stream pay-per-view vids if you get enough subscribers

 - Buy second-hand in-demand textbooks at the end of term and sell them on to new students at the start of the new term (worth double checking that the same textbooks will be used again the following term, otherwise you could be left with a lot of useless material!)